lorensen/VTKExamples/src/VTKBook/07Chapter7.md

 which is equivalent to the simple compositing method using the over operator that was described previously.
 Clearly in this case we have simplified the illumination model to the point that this ray function does not produce images that appear to be realistic.

 If we are visualizing an isosurface within the volumetric data, then we can employ the surface illumination model described in [Chapter 3](/VTKBook/03Chapter3) to capture ambient and diffuse lighting as well as specular highlights.
 There are a variety of techniques for estimating the surface normal needed to evaluate the shading equation.
 If the image that is produced as a result of volume rendering contains the distance from the view plane to the surface for every pixel, then we can post-process the image with a 2D gradient estimator to obtain surface normals.
-The gradient at some pixel ()x~p~, y~p~ can be estimated with a central difference technique by:
+The gradient at some pixel $x_p, y_p$ can be estimated with a central difference technique by:

 $$